romin711/romin711/README.md

 **About Me**
 - 🎓 Student, passionate about learning technology and building projects
 - ✅ Completed Java, currently learning Python and Frontend development
-- 🛒 Working on a Semester 2 eCommerce project
+- 🛒 Worked on a Semester 2 eCommerce project
 - 🧠 Strong in critical thinking and effective communication
 - 🌱 Always eager to collaborate and connect with people